Reach (Stand-On) Truck Training

 Facilities Required

-They will also receive the following:
+Participants will also receive the following:

-• An A4 ITSSAR approved reach (stand-on) truck certificate of basic training*
+• An A4 ITSSAR-approved reach truck (stand-on) certificate of basic training*

 • A plastic photo identification card*